 ESS charged from the PV only and DC coupled,

 No proposed changes to the system’s operating characteristics, maximum export, equipment, or anything else different from the original PV project and associated study / impact analysis characteristics.

+In alignment with the 2pm-7pm peak loading period specified under VDER, however, the applicant may request that the utility evaluate an expansion of the system’s maximum export window from the minimum load window used in the original CESIR to a window ending at 7pm ET.
+The utility shall complete this evaluation as part of the Protection/Control review using existing models that were developed during the original CESIR or through a standard screen if one is agreed to.

 Application Procedures